Privacy Policy

 Cookies are small text files stored on your device when you visit a website.
 They help websites remember your preferences and improve your experience.

-11.2 How We Use Cookies
+11.2 How We Use Cookies and Similar Technologies

-Strictly Necessary Cookies (Essential):
+Strictly Necessary Cookies and Similar Technologies (Essential):

-Analytics Cookies (Non-Essential):
+Analytics Cookies and Similar Technologies (Non-Essential):

 Cookie Consent Banner: When you first visit our Service, a cookie consent banner will appear for all users.
 This banner allows you to:

-11.3 Third-Party Cookies
+11.3 Third-Party Analytics Technologies

 PostHog Analytics: